Skip to main content

-What is the Proximity Bias (Factor) in Google Search and How Does It Impact SEO (Search Engine Optimization)
+What is the Proximity Bias (Factor) in Google Search and How Does It Impact Local SEO

 What is Google’s Proximity Factor?

-The idea around Google’s proximity bias is that the distance between the physical location of a searcher and a relevant business for the search query is a ranking factor in local search.
+Google’s proximity bias dictates that the distance between the physical location of a searcher and a relevant business for the search query is a ranking factor in local search.

 This is great for businesses with a physical store near the searcher’s location.

 For example, when a person types in “coffee” or “coffee near me,” the proximity bias works in favor of local coffee shops nearest to the searcher.
-Or if another searcher was looking for “where to buy a hammer,” the local hardware shop down the street will be more likely to pull up than the hardware shop a few miles away.
+Or, if another searcher was looking for “where to buy a hammer,” the local hardware shop down the street will be more likely to pull up than the hardware shop several miles away.

-Google’s goal with the proximity factor certainly means well as Google’s algorithm believes if you are searching for something local, you will likely want vendors closest to you.
-However, that may not always be the case.
+Google’s goal with the proximity factor certainly has a positive intent as Google’s algorithm believes if you are searching for something local, you will naturally prefer vendors closest to you.
+Thus, it adjusts the search results based upon that inherent belief.
+However, that may not always be in favor of the business.

 How to Leverage the Proximity Bias